Should You Start A Portable Toilet Business? What You Need To Know

 Vehicles

 Investing in vehicles to transport your porta potties to different locations is essential.
 These vehicles may include vans, haulage vehicles, or trucks, depending on the size and number of units you have.
-Regular maintenance of these vehicles is crucial to ensure they remain in good working condition and can handle the weight of transporting portable toilets.

 Waste Disposal Site